stantona/stantona.github.com/source/_posts/2012-12-12-a-tale-of-two-object-models-javascript-and-ruby.markdown

 not achieve this in other ways however through function scopes acting as modules.

 Ruby on the other hand enforces a certain level of data encapsulation by not providing a simple way to access its internal instance variables.
 You have to enter the object's context through a method call to operate on instance variables.
-However, we just demonstrated above that there are methods that allow you to peak into, change or get individual instance variables which break this data encapsulation.
+However, we just demonstrated above that there are methods that allow you to peek into, change or get individual instance variables which break this data encapsulation.

 Javascript objects are quite simple especially when created using the literal method.